 Despite all shortcomings, Tesla is quite positive about its ability to meet production targets and has committed to deliver a production of 2,500 for their much-debated Model 3, but the recent numbers so far suggest that this is most certainly going to be a challenge.

 Model 3 has been the talk of the town since its debut in 2017 because if its the highest safety ratings in every category, starting at only $35,000 before incentives.
 Not to forget Model 3 achieves 220 miles of range too.
+But producing a relatively cheaper electric car is one thing, sustaining its sales is another.
+That is also one of the areas where Tesla is seeing an uphill battle in the form of battery costs.

 However, in an attempt to bid for their best possible shot, Musk himself has taken control over the production efforts.
 In one of his recent interviews to The Information, Musk confirms how he has taken this as a priority stating that “My job as CEO is to focus on what’s most critical, which is currently Model 3 production.”